20% off your first purchase with code: SHOP24

 • Takes up less space than other arrangements

-• Minimizes student talking
+• Minimizes talking and student behavior issues

 • Discourages student collaboration

-• Students in back less engaged
+• Students in back are less engaged

 • Not conducive to group work